By Shayna Mace

 Sporty types will appreciate this fest chock-full of active endeavors.
 Kids can try ice bowling, archery, a dog sled dash and snowshoe baseball.
 Not up for participating?
 Just sit back and relax and watch snow sculpting, enjoy a horse-drawn ride, check out the recliner race or cap off this fun-filled day thawing out by the bonfire.

 Is it just us, or do freezing temps bring out the wacky in Wisconsin towns?
 Cedarburg’s two-day fest has barrel racing, an Ice-Burg Open Golf Tournament and even camel rides!
 Kids and adults will also enjoy ice-carving duels, dog-pulling contest, a chili cook-off, tractor-drawn hayrides and pancake breakfast.

-This annual celebration moves to a new venue this year on the west side of the city, but still keeps the winter fun going.
+This annual celebration has moved to a new venue on the west side of the city, but still keeps the winter fun going.
 The fest reflects the city’s active culture and features skijoring (a combo of cross-country skiing and dog sledding), fat biking, sit skiing, sledding, hockey, curling and snowshoeing.
 Families will love taking in this frosty festival that celebrates fitness—even in the dead of winter.

-With skiing, tubing, ice golf, sledding, penguin egg hunt and much more, Bayfield (which gets more than 100 inches of snowfall annually) knows how to do winter festivals right.
+With skiing, tubing, plunging into the frozen lake and much more, Bayfield (which gets more than 100 inches of snowfall annually) knows how to do winter festivals right.
 Locals celebrate the season with a whole weekend devoted to winter’s chill.
 And if you really want to fit in?
 You might want to check out the whitefish liver eating contest—a “famous, local tradition.”